 - While none of the Heartless in Kingdom Hearts are anybody's shadows, they are clearly designed with this in mind, being the darkness from people's hearts.
 Many of the Pureblood Heartless (naturally-forming Heartless, like Shadows, Darkballs, and Invisibles) have the ability to temporarily become shadows to dodge attacks and move faster.
 Ansem's invincible Guardian Entity seems to sprout out of his own shadow.

-- Sora also has to fight his own shadow in the Neverland level in the original Kingdom Hearts.
+- Sora also has to fight his own shadow in the Neverland level in Kingdom Hearts.
 This is based on the scene from the original story (and Disney movie) where Peter Pan has to chase his own shadow.

 - Sora's shadow also turns into a Darkside at the beginning of the game, and Sora has to battle it.